Thursday, April 30, 2026

 Friday, March 6, 2026

-This sketch represents a view from above of the Earth in its orbit (green), around the Sun (bright orange in the original sketch!), and an outer planet, Jupiter say, (pink/red).
+This sketch represents a view from above of the Earth in its orbit (green), around the Sun (bright orange in the original sketch!), and an outer planet, Jupiter say, (originally red!).

 The orbits are circular and are in the same plane.